gregaspan/Java-Maven-Measurements/README.md

-Below is a simple and clear README.md for the Measurements Jakarta EE Web App:

 # Measurements Jakarta EE Web App

 This is a Jakarta EE-based web application designed to manage products and their measurements.
 It allows users to add new products, record measurements, and view data both in table and graph formats.
 The application also sends email notifications if a measurement is out of the expected tolerance range.